SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

+True believers are not judged under mosaic law like these people will be in the future.
+A scary thing if they thought they were saved!

 # [ESV Study Bible](https://amzn.to/3WsN0Uw)
 200+ biblical scholars from 9 countries, nearly 20 denominations, and 50 seminaries, colleges, and universities; including Cambridge, London, Oxford, and Dallas.